Xeify0/BungeeHubCommand/README.md

 ## Installation

-You can build it using modules, but typically use mvn install, and build the jar that way.
-And thus will also showing the method for that way.
+You can build it using modules, but typically I prefer and use mvn install, and build the jar that way.

 ```bash